Mulberry Charlotte Russe

 BUYING GRANNY SMITH APPLE TREES

 Granny Smith trees are available to buy from garden centres, plant nurseries and via websites in the UK.
-Given the fact that this is a Victorian style variety we would choose Victoriana Nursery as our suppliers, they are specialist in these types of apple tree and have competitive prices and excellent service.

 In common with most other apple trees buying online from a garden centre looks to be the most expensive option although picking up a tree yourself from your local garden centre will give better prices.